Most of us know how to run on a basic level, but if you’re reading this then the chances are that you’re interested in honing your technique.

 Pronation refers to an inward roll and helps to absorb energy upon contact with the ground.
 Pronated steppers tend to have lower foot arches, and while pronation itself isn’t an issue, overpronation can lead to injury.

 Supination is the outward rolling of the foot and generally occurs if you have a high foot arch.
-Over supination can lead to the ankle rolling, through a lack of stability.
+Over supination can lead to the ankle rolling, through a lack of stability, though the best running shoes for supination (opens in new tab) can offer more support to lessen the risk of this happening.

 Meanwhile, neutral pronation refers to landing on the outside of the heel, with a subsequent inward roll.